aomlomics/protocols/markdown/protocol_pcr_ssu12sv5v6_mifish.md

 probe_seq: not applicable
 probe_ref: not applicable
 probe_conc: not applicable
-commercial_mm: AmpliTaq Gold 360 Master Mix, Thermo Fisher Scientific
+commercial_mm: AmpliTaq Gold 360 Master Mix
 custom_mm: PCR reactions were run in 25 uL reaction volumes, with 1.0 uL of DNA, 12.5 uL of AmpliTaq Gold, 9.5 uL of water, and 1.0 uL of each primer (10 uM).
 pcr_dna_vol: 1.0
 pcr_rep: 1.0